mkdn007/Android-University-Landmark-Classifier/README.md

 - **Colab:** https://colab.research.google.com/drive/1dLbMKrj2IvKQK7Tsaj3yJBYD4HwhuzoM?usp=sharing

 **Android:**
 - **/source code/university_landmark_classifier** is my app project I created in Android Studio.
-To open the project in Android Studio, please "Open an existing Android Studio Project" on the start up menu.
-Refer to **android_studio_help.png**
+To open the project in Android Studio, please select "Open an existing Android Studio Project" on the start up menu.
+Refer to **android_studio_help.png**.
+Select the folder "university_landmark_classiier".
 - **university_landmark_classifier.apk** is the APK file of my Android app.
 Install this into your phone to use.